ipfs/ipfs-docs/docs/community/contribute/grammar-formatting-and-style.md

 When referring to projects by name, use proper noun capitalization: Go-IPFS and JS-IPFS.

-Cases inside code blocks refer to commands and are not capitalized: `go-ipfs` or `js-ipfs`.
+Cases inside code blocks refer to commands and are not capitalized: `go-ifps` or `js-ifps`.

 ### _Using_ IPFS, not _on_ IPFS